Nampai2Fire9/DS_Loans/README.md

-## Fraud and Default Prediction/EDA on Loans
+## Fraud and Default Prediction/EDA on Consumer/SME Loans

+Test